other8026/simplex-chat-rs/README.md

 # simplex-chat-rs
-SimpleX Chat client API for Rust
+Rust API for the SimpleX Chat CLI

 ## License
 This project is licensed under the GNU AGPL-3.0 (no later versions allowed)